-virtue an attitude or way of acting that helps us do good.
-A virtue is a habit of doing good.
+virtue an attitude or way of acting that enables us do good

 vocation the call each of us has in life to be the person God wants each to be and the way we each serve the Church and the Kingdom of God.
 Each of us can live out his or her vocation as a layperson, as a member of a religious community, or as a member of the clergy.